markhartel/pwtc-mileage/README.md

 The following MySQL database tables and views are created by this plugin.
 They are created in the same database instance as the Wordpress tables.

-Table `pwtc_membership` is used to contain rider information.
+Table `pwtc_membership` contains rider information.

 Table Column|Description|Data Type|Comment
 ------------|-----------|---------|-------